bylexus/ram/README.md

 ## MVP ideas

 * A Note consists of:
+  * an ID (uuid, string in the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)
   * a texfield
   * an URL
   * some tags
   * a done checkbox (boolean)
+  * a creation timestamp
 * Notes should be kept in a simple SQLite DB
 * A small Go Webserver should offer a UI to enter / list notes
 * Simple, fast, fast and easy to develop - a first version must not be sophisticated!
 It should be done soon enough!